If I Stop Drinking Will My ED Go Away: Alcoholism and ED

 Alcohol consumption can interfere with or limit the production of Testosterone in the body, as per a study.

-Drinking excessive amounts of whisky or alcohol can also cause temporary ED, where you may have difficulty to hold or sustain an erection.
-This whisky induced ED is also called whisky dick.
+Drinking excessive amounts of whisky or alcohol can also cause temporary ED, where you may have difficulty getting and maintaining an erection.
+This whisky-induced ED is also called whisky dick.

 How can I increase my testosterone level quickly?